When Devils Strike

 When Devils Strike is the ninth solo studio album by American hip hop recording artist SPM.
-It was released on October 3, 2006 via Dope House Records.
+It was released on October 3, 2006 via Dope House Records and Swishahouse.

 Background

 The CD sold approximately 50,000 copies the first week and landed as #46 on the US Billboard 200 chart.
 The CD consists of 15 tracks.
 The album also comes with a free "Screwed & Chopped" version of the album by Michael "5000" Watts.
 At the time of the album's release, SPM was incarcerated.